Secret ballot: Secrecy exceptions

-The United Kingdom secret ballot arrangements are sometimes criticized because it is possible to link a ballot paper to the voter who cast it.
-Each ballot paper is individually numbered and each elector also has a number.
+The United Kingdom secret ballot arrangements are sometimes criticised because linking a ballot paper to the voter who cast it is possible.
+Each ballot paper is numbered, and each elector has a number.
 When an elector is given a ballot paper, their number is noted down on the counterfoil of the ballot paper (which also carries the ballot paper number).
-This means, of course, that the secrecy of the ballot is not guaranteed, if anyone can gain access to the counterfoils, which are locked away securely before the ballot boxes are opened at the count.
-Polling station officials colluding with election scrutineers may therefore determine how individual electors have voted.
+The secrecy of the ballot is not guaranteed if anyone sees the counterfoils, which are locked away before the ballot boxes are opened at the count.

-This measure is thought to be justified as a security arrangement so that if there was an allegation of fraud, false ballot papers could be identified.
-The process of matching ballot papers to voters is formally permissible only if an Election Court requires it; in fact the Election Court has rarely made such an order since the secret ballot was introduced in 1872.
+This measure is thought to be justified as a security arrangement so that false ballot papers could be identified if there was an allegation of fraud.
+The process of matching ballot papers to voters is formally permissible only if an Election Court requires it; the Election Court has rarely made such an order since the secret ballot was introduced in the Ballot Act 1872.
 One example was in a close local election contest in Richmond-upon-Thames in the late 1970s with three disputed ballots and a declared majority of two votes.
-Reportedly prisoners in a UK prison were observed identifying voters' ballot votes on a list in 2008.
+Reportedly, prisoners were observed identifying voters' ballot votes on a list in 2008.
 The legal authority for this system is set out in the Parliamentary Elections Rules in Schedule 1 of the Representation of the People Act 1983.

-In the United States, most states guarantee a secret ballot.
-But some states, including Indiana and North Carolina, require the ability to link some ballots to voters.
-This may for example be used with absentee voting to retain the ability to cancel a vote if the voter dies before election day.
+Most states guarantee a secret ballot in the United States.
+Some states, including Indiana and North Carolina, require the ability to link some ballots to voters.
+This may, for example, be used with absentee voting to retain the ability to cancel a vote if the voter dies before election day.
 Sometimes the number on the ballot is printed on a perforated stub which is torn off and placed on a ring (like a shower curtain ring) before the ballot is cast into the ballot box.
-The stubs prove that an elector has voted and ensure that they can only vote once, but the ballots themselves are both secret and anonymous.
-At the end of voting day, the number of ballots inside the box should match the number of stubs on the ring, certifying that every ballot was cast by a registered elector, and that none of them were lost or fabricated.
-Sometimes the ballots themselves are numbered, making the vote trackable.
+The stubs prove that an elector has voted and ensure they can only vote once, but the ballots are both secret and anonymous.
+At the end of voting day, the number of ballots inside the box should match the number of stubs on the ring, certifying that a registered elector cast every ballot and that none of them were lost or fabricated.
+Sometimes, the ballots themselves are numbered, making the vote trackable.
 In 2012 in Colorado, this procedure was ruled legal by Federal District Judge Christine Arguello, who determined that the U.S. Constitution does not grant a right to a secret ballot.